danielabar/meblog/src/markdown/active_storage_form_errors.md

 }
 ```

-Because the browser prevents us from programmatically setting the file input’s value, we can’t use the filename from `@expense_report.receipt.blob.filename` to populate the input or trigger the browser to display the file name.
+Since the browser does not allow programmatically setting the file input’s value, we can’t use the filename from `@expense_report.receipt.blob.filename` to populate the input.
 This means that even if a file is already attached, the input will still display "No file chosen" on page load.
 To provide a better user experience, and accurately reflect the file's presence, we'll need to hide the native file input (while keeping it functional) and replace it with a custom button and label.
-The custom UI will let us display the actual file name when available, and mimic the native behavior in other scenarios.
+These custom controls will let us display the actual file name when available, and mimic the native behavior in other scenarios.

 The custom label should display: